sihingbenni/fastapi-beyond-CRUD/README.md

 - ... and so on.

 ## Nightly Build
 This repo contains a workflow that builds the docker image and pushes it to the docker hub every night.
-The image is tagged with the current date and time.
+The image is tagged with nightly.
 The workflow can be found [here](.github/workflows/nightly-build.yml).
 For it to work you need to add the following secrets to your GitHub repository:
 - `DOCKER_HUB_USERNAME`
 - `DOCKER_HUB_PASSWORD`